 Each group has its own unique elements, designed to provide riders of all levels a challenge and sense of accomplishment.
 While separated during the day, on most nights the groups will still stay together at a hotel.
 However, on some evenings the groups are separated.

 Each riding group has its own support team of lead riders, sweep cars, rest stops, and a medical team.
 There is a rest stop set up approximately every 15-20 miles, including one longer lunch stop.
 Food – often dried fruit, nuts, granola bars – and energy drinks are provided, plus sunscreen, water, shade, and restrooms.
 Our cycling tour educators will also teach about the history of the region and local environmental issues at various stops.

 We start riding early, around 6:30 am, to avoid the afternoon heat.
 You are responsible for bringing your luggage to the lobby before breakfast, and mechanics are available as well.
 The riding groups generally arrive around 3 pm to the overnight accommodations.
 We have an all group briefing each night to review the routes for the next day, and some evenings feature an additional educational presentation.
 We encourage everyone to get to bed early to make sure you have a full tank of energy for the next day!
 See our Itinerary page for further detail.

 The Israel Ride contracts with a storage company located near Ben Gurion International airport.
-Before the Ride, we will send out the contact information for the company.
 Upon landing in Israel, call the storage facility and they will pick up your bike after you are through customs.
 Our crew will then drive all of the bikes to our starting hotel in Jerusalem.
 We will store your bike box during the Ride.
 At the end of the Ride in Eilat, our mechanics will help disassemble and pack your bike, and our crew will then drive all of the bikes to the storage company, and you will be able to call the company to pick up your bike when you arrive at Ben Gurion airport for your departing international flight.